 Sam Houston Normal Institute, now known as Sam Houston State University, was founded in 1879 on the site of the former Austin College.

 Huntsville can be also considered the birthplace of the University of Texas.
 In 1859 Dr. Pleasant Williams Kittrell of Walker County introduced a bill in the State Legislature to create a state university.
-It passed, but other pressing needs prevented it from being implemented.
+It passed, but the disruptions of the Civil War and its aftermath prevented it from being implemented.
 In 1879 Gov. Oran Roberts visited Huntsville for the dedication of Sam Houston Normal Institute.
 While Gov. Roberts dined with a group of civic leaders at the Steamboat House, then owned by prison superintendent, T. J. Goree, the conversation turned to the need for a state university.
 Gov. Roberts was convinced and returned to Austin where he began to advocate creation of the University of Texas, which finally occurred in 1883.

 George Washington Baines, Jr., great-grandfather of President Lyndon Johnson, was a Baptist minister in Huntsville and later President of Baylor University.